 You may also be able to recover the value of any damaged property in your claim.
 Property damages are most commonly sought in car accident cases where vehicles are damaged or even written off.

 But any carried personal property such as electronics, jewelry, and clothing might also be damaged during an accident, in which case you may be able to include them in your damages.
 Real property such as land and your home might also become involved in a case, particularly where trespassing is involved.

 Personal injury cases also frequently include damages for income lost because the injured party was unable to work for a period of time.
 As such, you may be able to recover compensation for any lost salary or a lost hourly wage.

 Your lost income damages might also cover any other financial loss related to your time away from work.
 This could include missed bonuses, commissions, promotions, insurance coverage, business opportunities, pension payments, sick days, vacation days, free canteen meals, and more.

 With more serious injuries such as a physical disability or traumatic brain injury, your capacity to work in the future might also have been diminished or even destroyed.
 In these severe cases, it’s essential that you recover full and fair compensation for the loss of your wages for years to come.

-In many cases, personal injury law also allows the plaintiff to recover non-economic damages.
+In many cases, injury law also allows the plaintiff to recover non-economic damages.
 These are more subjective damages that lack a clear and objective monetary value.